changeworld/azure-docs.pl-pl/articles/security/fundamentals/iaas.md

 ---
-title: Najlepsze rozwiązania w zakresie zabezpieczeń dotyczące obciążeń IaaS na platformie Azure | Microsoft Docs
+title: Security best practices for IaaS workloads in Azure | Microsoft Docs
-description: " Migracja obciążeń do usługi Azure IaaS pozwala na ocenę naszych projektów "
+description: " The migration of workloads to Azure IaaS brings opportunities to reevaluate our designs "
 services: security
 documentationcenter: na
 author: barclayn